 Pages 332-333: In this section, the students will paint with a Bristle brush inside of a shape.
 You don't have to paint inside of another shape with a Bristle brush.
-We just wanted to have them create some texture in the shape of a flame.
+We just wanted to have them create some texture in the shape of smoke.
+It also makes it easier for those students who don't feel comfortable painting.

 Page 332 step 4: This is an important step.
-If students miss this step, then the Filbert brush they select in the next step will be applied to the flame shape.
+If students miss this step, then the Filbert brush they select in the next step will be applied to the smoke shape.
 Also, in this section, remind them not to jump ahead and paint too many paths.
 Simpler is better.
-To show them of what they are actually creating (paths), they will view the artwork in outline mode in step 17 on page 333.
+To show them what they are actually creating (paths), they will view the artwork in outline mode in step 11 on page 333.

-At the end of this section, on page 333, step 24, the students will most likely see a dialog box telling them that the paths generated with the Bristle brush may be too many and too complex.
+At the end of this section, on page 333, step 17, the students may see a dialog box telling them that the paths generated with the Bristle brush may be too many and too complex.
 They can remove some by selecting and deleting or simplify by selecting and choosing Object > Path > Simplify, or select the paths and rasterize them.